Sizwe780/azora-os/azora-forge/README.md

 2. Add tests for new features
 3. Update API documentation
 4. Ensure all health checks pass
-5. Follow the Azora OS development guidelines
+5. Follow the Azora ES development guidelines

 ## License